EENI Global Business School

 Canadian International Trade.

-1. Canada is the largest trading partner of the U.S. (the U.S. generate more trade with Canada than with all the countries of the EU)
+1. Canada is the largest trading partner of the United States (the United States generate more trade with Canada than with all the countries of the EU)

-2. Canadian largest trading partners are the U.S., China, Mexico, Japan, and the EU
+2. Canadian largest trading partners are the United States, China, Mexico, Japan, and the EU

-3. Quebec and Ontario are closer to New York, Boston, and Chicago than many industrial cities in the U.S.
+3. Quebec and Ontario are closer to New York, Boston, and Chicago than many industrial cities in the United States

 4. The Asia-Pacific Gateway and Corridor Initiative is an association of public resources and private sector to take advantage of Canadian strategic location at the crossroads between the North American market and the Asian emerging economies